Total tested: 7 040 839

 Personal Growth and Potential

 Interpreting your IQ test results involves understanding what the score means for you personally.
 It's important to remember that your IQ score is just one measure of your cognitive abilities and should not define your self-worth or potential.
 Instead, use your score as a starting point for personal growth and development.
 Focus on areas where you excel, while also recognizing and working on areas where you may need improvement.
+You can read more about How to Increase IQ.

 Limitations of IQ Tests